Biomaterial

-A biomaterial is a substance that has been engineered to interact with biological systems for a medical purpose, either a therapeutic (treat, augment, repair, or replace a tissue function of the body) or a diagnostic one.
-As a science, biomaterials is about fifty years old.
-The study of biomaterials is called biomaterials science or biomaterials engineering.
-It has experienced steady and strong growth over its history, with many companies investing large amounts of money into the development of new products.
+A biomaterial is a substance that has been engineered to interact with biological systems for a medical purpose – either a therapeutic (treat, augment, repair, or replace a tissue function of the body) or a diagnostic one.
+The corresponding field of study is called biomaterials science or biomaterials engineering.
+It has experienced steady growth over its history, with many companies investing large amounts of money into the development of new products.
 Biomaterials science encompasses elements of medicine, biology, chemistry, tissue engineering and materials science.

-Note that a biomaterial is different from a biological material, such as bone, that is produced by a biological system.
+A biomaterial is different from a biological material, such as bone, that is produced by a biological system.
+However, "biomaterial" and "biological material" are often used interchangeably.
+Further, the word "bioterial" has been proposed as a potential alternate word for biologically produced materials such as bone, or fungal biocomposites.
 Additionally, care should be exercised in defining a biomaterial as biocompatible, since it is application-specific.
 A biomaterial that is biocompatible or suitable for one application may not be biocompatible in another.

 Introduction

 Biomaterials can be derived either from nature or synthesized in the laboratory using a variety of chemical approaches utilizing metallic components, polymers, ceramics or composite materials.
 They are often used and/or adapted for a medical application, and thus comprise the whole or part of a living structure or biomedical device which performs, augments, or replaces a natural function.
-Such functions may be relatively passive, like being used for a heart valve, or maybe bioactive with a more interactive functionality such as hydroxy-apatite coated hip implants.
-Biomaterials are also used every day in dental applications, surgery, and drug delivery.
+Such functions may be relatively passive, like being used for a heart valve, or maybe being bioactive with a more interactive functionality such as hydroxy-apatite coated hip implants.
+Biomaterials are also commonly used in dental applications, surgery, and drug delivery.
 For example, a construct with impregnated pharmaceutical products can be placed into the body, which permits the prolonged release of a drug over an extended period of time.
-A biomaterial may also be an autograft, allograft or xenograft used as a transplant material.
+A biomaterial may also be an autograft, allograft or xenograft used as a transplant material..

+The Biomaterials science has become one of the most multi-disciplinary fields of all sciences as it involves different stakeholders from engineers, chemists, physicians, biochemists, clinicians and other more.
+This field is still expanding along with the discoveries made in the field.
+The term biomaterial is still relatively new as it did not exist 60 years ago.
+Biomaterials are crucially needed as they are getting more and more important as they are employed in different clinical applications such as skeletal systems, tissue engineering, dentistry and orthopedics.